-Sonos speakers are one of the best ways to fill your home with music—entirely wireless and controllable from your computer, tablet, or smartphone.
-They also sync with dozens of music streaming services, including Spotify, Google Play Music, and Apple Music.
-The Sonos One adds Alexa capabilities too; it’s one of the best Alexa-compatible gadgets you can buy.
-No wonder Sonos speakers make great smart gadget gifts!
+Sonos speakers are one of the best ways to fill your home with music.
+They’re entirely wireless and controllable from your computer, tablet, or smartphone.
+Sonos speakers also sync with dozens of music streaming services, including Spotify, Amazon Music, and Apple Music.

 However, there’s one area where Sonos falls short: there’s no way to listen to your computer’s audio output with it.

 Specialist apps such as these include a vast number of features, tags, metadata fields, and everything else that music fanatics love.
 In contrast, the Sonos app is bare-bones.
 You can see the artist, song, album, and artwork—but not much else.

-How to Stream PC Audio Output to Sonos
+How to Stream Your PC’s Audio Output to Sonos